yvan-lengwiler/Finance-Uni/week5/readme.md

 # Week 5: Topic ...
-Files for exercised of week 5.
+Files for exercises of week 5.